Code-Institute-Submissions/Rubys-Riding-Center/README.md

   Features to Implement
   ---------------------
    The Buy Now button- will in furure link to a basket allowing the client to order the items online.
+   It will also have a drop down menu for the age groups.

    Technologies Used:
     ----------------